arneeichholtz/nt2-conv/README.md

 - `talking_head/`: Optional talking head animation system.
 This is the repository from Lou, some files are redundant.

 ## Features
-- **Input/Output Modes**: Text input or speech recognition via microphone and text responses or synthesized speech
+- **Input/Output Modes**: Input can be text input or speech recognition via microphone; output can be text responses or synthesized speech
-- **Language Checking**: Disable, enable rule-based checks (word order, conjugation), or use an LLM checker.
-With a qwen2.5 model, the LLM language check fails to work.
-With a newer model, for instance qwen3, the language check takes prohibtively long.
-- **Error Correction**: Optionally track and correct learner errors after conversation ends
 - **Available Conversation Themes**: kennismaken, winkelen, wonen
+- **TTS**: Supports text-to-speech for the output.
+The ronnie or alex voice for Piper sound the best, alex talks a bit faster but has better intonation than ronnie.
+- **Language Checking**: Rule-based language checks (word order, conjugation), or checks using an LLM (does not work).
+Also track and correct learner errors after conversation ends
 - **Model Flexibility**: Support for Ollama-based LLMs, Ollama-based language checker, and two TTS engines (Piper and gTTS)

 ## Setup